By: Marilyn L. Davis

 From an article: “Marilyn Davis wants you to see what you’ve helped to create.
 Davis, who founded the North House residential recovery home for women on North Avenue more than 20 years ago, had tears in her eyes Wednesday when she thanked each segment of the community that has made the home possible.”

 Viewing Your Contribution as Integral, Unique, and Necessary

-When you step back from wanting praise, glory, or credit and realistically look at how anything comes about, you can learn to value your contribution.
+When you step back from wanting praise, glory, or credit and realistically look at how anything comes about, you can learn to value your contribution and others.
 Without your unique approach, your comments, or your work, the project would not be the same.
 Your contribution made it special, whether you get credit or not.
 Learn to value your contributions for their sake, not simply because you get external rewards.

 The house is no longer open.
 Nevertheless, closing opened up new opportunities for me to write more, speak more, and interact with recovering people worldwide, all without a title and often without financial compensation.
 It has been personally rewarding and affirming work, and I believe that my contribution to the “Recovery Works” movement is helpful.

 I hope you value your contributions today and take pride in them.

 I would also hope that you honor those who do their jobs well and improve your life.